redlibrarian/redlibrarian.github.io/_posts/2017-10-27-reply-to-lossin.markdown

-responsiblity in the 1960s and 1970s, and continuing to this day in the various forms and emphases of the Progressive Librarians Guild, the critical librarianship (#critlib) movement, and the work being done by Library Juice Press, to name just a few tendencies.
+responsiblity in the 1960s and 1970s, and continuing to this day in the various forms and emphases of the Progressive Librarians Guild, the critical librarianship (#critlib) movement, and the work being done by Library Juice Press, to name just a few tendencies - tend to seem rather provincial against the backdrop of broader left critique.
 In some ways, Lossin's critique - an intervention in the name of the printed book - aligns with at least some of these movements.
 But Lossin's portrayal of a homogeneous, monolithic library profession is at odds with the